giandbt/synboost/README.md

 Then, we need to pre-process the images in order to get the predicted entropy, distance, perceptual difference, synthesis, and semantic maps.
 The neccesary files to do all the operations can be found under `data_preparation` folder.
 In future releases, we will make one script to do all the pre-process automatically.
-For the time being, you can download the processed datasets used in the paper here: ADD LINK TO DATA.
+For the time being, you can download the processed datasets used in the paper here: http://robotics.ethz.ch/~asl-datasets/Dissimilarity/ .

 ### Framework Light Version
 The original paper discussed the implementation of a lighter version in order to demostrate the generalization ability of the network to different